 Westchester Seniors Out Speaking (WSOS) is a county volunteer group devoted to delivering free services to help adults 60+ to achieve a better understanding of Medicare health plans and prescription drug coverage.
 In addition to monthly training by the Medicare Rights Center, volunteers are regularly briefed on related senior-directed services.
 Volunteers apply their training to the delivery of educational presentations and counseling services.
-For more on our counseling services, see this page on Senior Benefits Information Centers.
+For more on our counseling services, see this page on Senior Benefits Individual Counseling Services.

 WSOS volunteers are available to deliver presentations in your community that inform and engage.
 Serving groups both large and small, these interactive events alert older adults about their rights as patients and how to take charge of their health care.
 For a list of presentations currently scheduled, see the the calendar at the bottom of this page.

 Our core program is the Medicare Minute, a brief monthly update (10-15 minutes) on key Medicare and related consumer health topics.
 If you have an ongoing program serving older adults, include this valuable information –the service is free and active throughout the year.